Dating Advice

 Pay attention to whether he can sit in an emotionally uncomfortable moment without immediately fixing, deflecting, or changing the subject.

-Men who have done genuine emotional work can do this.
+A man who has done genuine emotional work can do this.

 The avoidant man cannot.